SRT vs. Other Protocols: Is Secure Reliable Transport For You?

 SRT works by using two key components: the Sender and the Receiver.
 The Sender collects the media stream from your encoder and sends it out over the Internet to the Receiver.
 The Receiver then decrypts the stream and plays it back for your viewers.

-The beauty of SRT is that it can adapt to changing network conditions in real-time to ensure that your stream stays consistent and reliable throughout.
+The beauty of SRT is that it can adapt to changing network conditions in real time to ensure that your stream stays consistent and reliable throughout.
 For example, SRT will automatically lower the bitrate if there’s an interruption in your Internet connection to avoid dropped frames or buffering issues.

 Benefits of SRT Live Streaming

+What is SRT streaming and what are its benefits?
 Using the SRT live server for your streaming needs has many benefits.
 Here are just a few:

 High-Quality Video